What's an MD, DO, DPM, NP, PA and MA?

 • Most graduate programs require more than five years of experience in the medical field before a candidate can apply

-• PhD and/or doctorate in nursing (DNP) degree for some nurse practitioners
+• PhD and/or doctorate in nursing (DNP) for some

 What an NP does: